 - 8 drops Crude bitters “Rizzo” rosemary-grapefruit-peppercorn bitters

 - Garnish: fresh grapefruit slice sage flower or sage leaf

 - Combine mezcal, grapefruit juice, Aperol, Italicus and bitters in a shaker and fill with ice.
-Shake until so cold it’s painful to hold the bitters.
+Shake until so cold it’s painful to hold the shaker, about 10-12 seconds.
 Double strain into a rocks glass with a large ice cube.
 Garnish with a fresh grapefruit slice and sage flowers or a sage leaf if you have one.